Watford 3 Tranmere Rovers 3

 half time

 Micky Mellon’s half time words must have been well-chosen.
-Substitutes Calum Woods and Corey Blackett-Taylor stiffened the team’s spine; VAR proved useful for once, overruling a linesman for Connor Jenning’s perfectly good headed goal and then – after their thumping second from Manny Monthe – confirming that Mason Barrett had brought down Blackett-Taylor.
+Substitutes Calum Woods and Corey Blackett-Taylor stiffened the team’s spine; VAR proved useful for once, overruling a linesman for Connor Jenning’s perfectly good headed goal, and then – after their thumping second from Manny Monthe – confirming that Mason Barrett had brought down Blackett-Taylor.
 Ill-judged sitting back by Watford, various juveniles getting cramp and Roberto Pereyra’s harsh late dismissal did the rest.

 Teams and goals